All Episodes

 And that's what's extremely disturbing.

-You just highlighted examples that came out today that we we voted to release so that the public could see that when actually straight Republican Democrat line, not one Democrat would join with us, even though they've been part of the conversation.
+You just highlighted examples that came out today that we voted to release so that the public could see that when actually straight Republican Democrat lines, not one Democrat would join with us, even though they've been part of the conversation.

-But the fact of what the Justice Department has interfered with in these investigations by tipping off Hunter Hunter Biden's um counsel before they would go uh with a search warrant into those storage units.
+But the fact of what the Justice Department has interfered with in these investigations by tipping off Hunter Biden's counsel before they would go with a search warrant into those storage units.

-That's that's exactly what we found out from the whistleblowers is that an attorney for Hunting by Hunter Biden was tipped off about actions relating to the investigation in advance.
+That's exactly what we found out from the whistleblowers is that attorney for Hunter Biden was tipped off about actions relating to the investigation in advance.

-We continue as the chairman with the all-important House Ways and Means Committee, Jason Smith, talking about the two IRS whistleblowers uh and how Hunter Biden got uh special treatment.
+He continues the chairman of the all-important House Ways and Means Committee, Jason Smith, talking about the two IRS whistleblowers and how Hunter Biden got special treatment.

 What a shock.